cmusatyalab/gabriel-android-common/README.md

 # gabriel-android-common

-Android Library for communicating with Gabriel Server
+Android Library for communicating with a [Gabriel Server](https://github.com/cmusatyalab/gabriel-server-common).

 ## Usage